dschlenk/opennms-cookbook/README.md

 * InSpec tests for all the custom resources.

 The default rake task will run the style checks.

-Use `rake integration:vagrant` to run the custom resource tests.
-You may need to increase your open file limit for test kitchen to work since there are an awful lot of suites.
-By default it'll run all the suites on all the supported versions, which will probably take a day or more (and rake will for sure run out of RAM before then), or you can specify specific major versions with `-- -v 20,21`.
-There's also a `-r <INSTANCE_NAME>` option that lets you resume testing after fixing something that failed.

 Pull requests welcome!